-Please see the report of the Office of Finance on pages 46-58 of this workbook to review BOBS' finances and annual audit.
+Please see the report of the Office of Finance on pages 41-42 to review BOBS' finances and annual audit.

 Re-domiciling Corporation in Michigan

 General Synod 2019 approved the articles of incorporation and the bylaws of The Board of Benefits Services of the Reformed Church in America, Inc., a Michigan nonprofit corporation.
 As a result, a new corporation was established and vendor contracts, agreements, and assets were transferred, effective January 1, 2020.
 January 1, 2020, also marks the time that BOBS began doing business as a Michigan nonprofit corporation.